Col des Bagenelles

 The Col des Bagenelles (/fr/) is a mountain pass at an altitude of 904 meters in the Vosges.

 Geography

 The Col des Bagenelles lies at an altitude of 904 metres.
-From the pass, you can enjoy a picturesque panorama of both the Lièpvrette and Béhine valleys.
+The pass offers a panorama of both the Lièpvrette and Béhine valleys.
 Close to the pass is the Grand Brézouard (1229 meters), a peak between Les Bagenelles, Le Bonhomme, Sainte-Marie-aux-Mines and Aubure.

 The pass is a ten-minute drive from Sainte-Marie-aux-Mines on the D48, which passes through the hamlet of Échéry.
 It descends to Le Bonhomme, 5 km below.
 A side road, the D 148, joins the Route des Crêtes via the Col du Pré de Raves at 1,009 m.

 Tourism

 Wintersports

 There are 46 km of cross-country ski trails and four snowshoe itineraries.
 There's also a small alpine ski area near the Graine Johé farmhouse inn, with three alpine ski runs (one green, one blue, one red) culminating at the summit of the tête des Chats, and two ski lifts.